facebook/create-react-app/README.md

 ## Alternatives

-If you don’t agree with the choices made in this project, you might want to explore alternatives with different tradeoffs.
+If you don’t agree with the choices made in this project, you might want to explore alternatives with different tradeoffs.<br>
 Some of the more popular and actively maintained ones are:

 * [insin/nwb](https://github.com/insin/nwb)